 The Numbers

-The maths is boring but undeniable.
+The maths is simple.

 Consistency Beats Timing